pinktrink/Phyre/README.md

 **Wait, did you say method?
 Then how did you use `_`?**

 Oh, that's easy.
-Any method that only *requires* one argument can be accessed as a property can be.
-Like this:
+Any method whose procedural counterpart only *requires* one argument can be accessed as a property can be.
+Thus, `str_rot13` and `strrev` which only require one argument, now require no arguments.
+It's like this:

 ```php
 echo p('tavegf')->rot13->rev;